-Music is not only a popular form of entertainment in Africa, it can also teach, pass on information, highlight problems, and motivate people.
+Music is not only a popular form of entertainment, it can also teach, pass on information, highlight problems, and motivate people.
 People produce songs to express messages and meanings about shared experiences through stories, statements, and metaphors in words and music.
+This lesson will explore the ways that music carries messages and meanings about the unique experiences of African people and cultures.

 - Identify how music and lyrics communicate meanings and emotions